-Now, more than ever, is the importance of managing stress and healthy routine.
+Now, more than ever, managing stress and a healthy routine is crucial.
 Between working from home – homeschooling your 10 year old – hoping that your company continues to ride this wave – there are endless reasons to feel stressed and anxious right now.
 As difficult as it may be, any sense of routine and stress relief can help during this time.

 When we feel stressed or anxious, our bodies release cortisol – the stress hormone – which can increase appetite.
 Cortisol shown to increase fat and sugar intake.
 It is natural for humans to reach for sugary or high carb options during stressful life events.
 This is because brain hormones tell us we need such foods for quick fuel and to release happy hormones for momentary relief.
-Naturally, this eat and trigger affect causes us to do this out of habit.
-Temporarily these foods can provide some relief, but research shows that making these choices more often over time can negatively impact your mood.
+Naturally, this eat and trigger effect causes us to continue out of habit.
+Temporarily these foods can provide some relief, but research shows that making such choices often over time can negatively impact your mood.

 Try our best to focus on maintaining some – any – sense of healthy habits and mindfulness.

 Eating a balanced diet (80% real whole lean proteins, fruits and vegetables, whole grains that are low in added sugar and saturated fat and 20% some treats) and being physically active can help improve well-being and alleviate depression.
 Snacking on whole foods or trying new, healthy pantry staple recipes can be a fun way to tackle healthy eating.